portainer/kubernetes-beta/README.md

 This version of Portainer will be open to feedback between the first of April 2020 until the 30 of April 2020.

-Our plan is to merge support for Kubernetes inside the Portainer CE version 2.0 around June 2020.
+Our plan is to merge support for Kubernetes inside the Portainer version 2.0 around June 2020.

 # Roadmap